A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Fixed points and the Prym--Narasimhan--Ramanan construction

-for every $\lambda\in\Lambda$.
-The uniqueness of the reduction follows from Proposition \ref{prop-reduction}, the simplicity of $(E,\phi)$ and the fact that the resulting isomorphisms completely determine the reduction by (\ref{eq-definition-reduction-from-iso}).
-To see why (\ref{eq-c-theta}) is true we fix $\lambda\in\Lambda$ and use an open cover $\{U_i\}_{i\in I}$ of $X$ trivializing $F$ equipped with local sections $e_i$ on each $U_i$, so that $z_i:=\zg(e_i)$ is a set of local sections for $\lambda$.
-Setting $z_j=z_iz_{ij}$ and $e_j=e_ig_{ij}$, we have
+for every $\ambda\in\llambda$.
+The uniqueness of the reduction follows from Proposition \ref{prop-reduction}, the simplicity of $E$ and the fact that the resulting isomorphisms completely determine the reduction by (\ref{eq-definition-reduction-from-iso}).
+To see why (\ref{eq-c-theta}) is true we fix $\ambda\in\llambda$ and use an open cover $\{U_i\}_{i\in I}$ of $X$ trivializing $F$ equipped with local sections $e_i$ on each $U_i$, so that $z_i:=\zg(e_i)$ is a set of local sections for $\ambda$.
+Setting $z_j=z_iz_{ij}$ and $e_j=e_ig_{ij}$, one has

 therefore $z_{ij}=\tg(z_{ij})=\tg(g_{ij})g_{ij}^{-1}$ as required.